San Antonio Wrongful Death Lawyer

 Under Texas wrongful death laws, the following individuals are eligible to file a wrongful death claim.
 These include:

-• Parents of the deceased If none of these parties file a claim within three months of the death, the executor or administrator of the deceased’s estate may file, unless explicitly requested not to by the eligible family members.
+- Parents of the Deceased.
+Suppose none of these parties file a claim within three months of the death.
+In that case, the executor or administrator of the deceased’s estate may file unless explicitly requested not to by the eligible family members.

 Additionally, if immediate family members do not file a wrongful death lawsuit within three months of the death, Texas law allows the deceased person’s estate to file a wrongful death lawsuit on behalf of the estate.